 NDX-1 Mars Prototype Suit

-Extravehicular activity is one of the most critical areas for planetary exploration.
-On Mars, due to gravity conditions, dust contamination and a specific thermal scenario, a special kind of suit is required to protect the astronauts.
-Since 2005, the Department of Space Studies at UND has been involved in researching the area of planetary space suit systems.
+Extravehicular activity (EVA) is one of the most critical areas for planetary exploration.
+A special kind of suit is required to protect the astronauts o0n Mars due to gravity conditions, dust contamination and specific thermal scenarios.
+The Department of Space Studies at UND has been involved in researching the area of planetary space suit systems Since 2005.
 The NDX-1 is a Mars suit demonstrator which is tested on Earth under simulated Martian conditions.

 All the experience gathered with the NDX-1 has been fully utilized as background research for the construction of a second suit: The Advanced Lunar prototype suit NDX-2.